200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-12-ABROADENTEREDMYOFFICE.md

 Swap roles as you please during the game.

-The game ends when the Detective says “You’re free to go.”
+The game ends when the Detective says â€œYouâ€™re free to go.â€

 Have another whiskey.